40 Wall Street: History

 The Manhattan Company was established by Aaron Burr in 1799, ostensibly to provide clean water to Lower Manhattan.
 The company's true focus was banking, and it served as a competitor to Alexander Hamilton's Bank of New York, which previously held a monopoly over banking in New York City.
 The Manhattan Company was headquartered at a row house at 40 Wall Street, which was the company's "office of discount and deposit".
-The bank remained on the site up until the present skyscraper was constructed.
+The bank remained on the site until the present skyscraper was constructed.
 By the early 20th century, the company was growing quickly, having acquired numerous other banks.

 Development

 Planning

-The idea for the current skyscraper was devised by banker George L. Ohrstrom.
-Ohrstrom began land acquisition for the building in 1928, originally going under the name 36 Wall Street Corporation.
-Stakeholders in the corporation included Ohrstrom and the builders Starrett Brothers (later Starrett Corporation).
-In September of that year, the 36 Wall Street Corporation acquired 34–36 Wall Street under a 93-year lease to the Iselin estate.
+The idea for the current skyscraper was devised by banker George L. Ohrstrom, who began acquiring land for the building in 1928 under the auspices of 36 Wall Street Corporation.
+Stakeholders in the corporation included Ohrstrom and the builders, Starrett Brothers (later Starrett Corporation).
+In September 1928, 36 Wall Street Corporation acquired 34–36 Wall Street under a 93-year lease from the Iselin family.
 At the time, the syndicate hoped to build a 20-story building.
 By that December, Ohrstrom had purchased four buildings, with frontage along 27–33 Pine Street and 34–38 Wall Street, and controlled a total area of 17,000 ft2.
-The plans had been updated, and the syndicate was now envisioning a 45-story building.
-In January 1929, the 36 Wall Street Corporation planned a bond issue to fund the building's construction.
+The plans had been updated, and the syndicate at that point envisioned a 45-story building.
+In January 1929, the corporation planned a bond issue to fund the building's construction.
 That March, Ohrstrom announced that H. Craig Severance would design a 47-story structure at 36 Wall Street.
-The syndicate bought 25 Pine Street the same month.
+The corporation bought 25 Pine Street the same month.